rtjk/CROSS-PQClean/README.md

 Create a new file `set.h` with placeholders for the parameters in a set, the definitions in here were previously done externally like in `Benchmarking/CMakeLists.txt`.
 Include `set.h` in `parameters.h` and in the makefiles.

 ### No external includes in `api.h`
 PQClean requires that the api file does not include any external file.
-Define parameters such as the length of the public key as placeholders, wich will be substituted by actual values by `generate.py`.
+Define parameters such as the length of the public key as placeholders, which will be substituted by actual values by `generate.py`.

 ### Astyle